Opticos/gwsl/help.md

 description: Help Using GWSL
 permalink: /help.html
 ---
+## GWSL Not Working After Updates?
+* Simply go to the GWSL Dashboard --> About --> Allow GWSL through the firewall, and follow the instructions.
+* If this does not help, verify GWSL PulseAudio Server and GWSL VcXsrv windows xserver HIDPI (And LOWDPI) are allowed public access.
+* Still no success?
+See below, you have another issue.

 ## Help

 Need help?
 Found a bug?
 Have an idea for a great new feature?
 Contact us!